cgsdev0/godotcon-2025-slides/slides.md

 # why?

 - real cameras are imperfect
-- random noise in the image that changes each frame
+- random noise in the image changes each frame
+- physics n' stuff

 <br>
 <v-click>